 Robin Gale-Baker, from Sustainable Macleod, discusses growing cauliflower.
 She has also written articles for this website about growing broad beans, eggplants and capsicums, garlic, other vegetables, apricot trees, blueberries, persimmon trees, other fruit trees and herbs.
-Also articles on growing techniques, mulch and shade cloth.
+Also articles on growing techniques, mulch, shade cloth and the emergency kitchen garden.

 Cauliflower is sometimes avoided by gardeners because of poor results but it is actually very easy to grow large, beautiful, compact, snowy headed plants.
 The cauliflower head is the flower and it consists of unopened curds or florets which should be tight and white.
 When they are loose and yellow, they are unappealing and this is usually caused by exposure to strong sunlight.
 To avoid this, tie the inner leaves over the cauliflower head.
 Some varieties called ‘protecting’ or ‘self blanching’ will naturally do this but other varieties will need your intervention.
 Don’t worry if the leaf breaks.
 It will still do its job.
 This process will also protect the heads from frosts.